digital-maniac/PHP-Minecraft-Server-Status-Query/README.md

 ====================

 Minecraft server status query with slots and online players query without plugins and enable-query.
-Download all files, view the example.php on your webserver and feel free to use it.
+Download all files, view the index.html and example.php files on your webserver and feel free to use it.
+This will overlay a generated text image over a background image (background.png) allowing you to iframe it into a webpage.

-Tutorial
+Tutorial (for status.class.php)
 ========

 Firstly, you have to include in your php file the status.class.php and call the class.